Padilla v. Kentucky: More Bark Than Bite

 That’s more fees.

-In the meantime, the immigrant is still in deportation proceedings and needs the help of a deportation attorney.
+In the meantime, the immigrant is still in deportation proceedings and needs the help of a removal defense attorney.

 Again, that’s more fees.

 In other words, justice for immigrants remains elusive for those who cannot afford its price tag.

 The Immigration Court’s Retreat From Padilla v.
 Kentucky